alex-platonov/tech_analysis/README.md

 ## Chart patterns and technical indicators
 As stated above: Technical analysis is the use of charts and technical indicators to identify trading signals and price patterns so an investigative attempt will be made using the most common indicators.
+(WIP)

 ## Hypothesis testing and validation
 Based on the fact that historically FTSE 100 index has demonstrated drastic volatility changes a hypothesis can be constructed and tested: does this volatility signify any fundamental changes and therefore likely to continue or it could just happen by chance.
+(WIP)

 ## Dashboards build
 An exercise in building a comprehensive trading dashboard.
-For the said exercise the same selection of FTSE 100 companies equity is taken  as well as a single company stock: HSBC (HSBA.L)
+For the said exercise the same selection of FTSE 100 companies equity is taken  as well as a single company stock: HSBC (HSBA.L) (WIP)